Prudence: As the "mother" of all virtues

-In Greek and Scholastic philosophy, "form" is the specific characteristic of a thing that makes it what it is.
-With this language, prudence confers upon other virtues the form of its inner essence; that is, its specific character as a virtue.
-For instance, not all acts of telling the truth are considered good, considered as done with the virtue of honesty.
-What makes telling the truth a virtue is whether it is done with prudence.
+According to Greek and Scholastic philosophy, 'form' is the unique characteristic of a thing that makes it what it is.
+In this sense, prudence gives other virtues their specific character as virtues, by providing a standard against which they can be judged.
+For example, not all acts of telling the truth are considered virtuous, but those that are done with prudence would be considered expressions of the virtue of honesty.

 Versus imprudence, cunning and false prudence

-In Christian understanding, the difference between prudence and cunning lies in the intent with which the decision of the context of an action is made.
-The Christian understanding of the world includes the existence of God, the natural law and moral implications of human actions.
+In Christian understanding, the difference between prudence and cunning lies in the intent with which a decision to act is made.
+The Christian understanding of the world includes the existence of God, the natural law, and moral implications of human actions.
 In this context, prudence is different from cunning in that it takes into account the supernatural good.
 For instance, the decision of persecuted Christians to be martyred rather than deny their faith is considered prudent.

-According to Thomas Aquinas, judgments using reasons for evil ends or using evil means are considered to be made through "cunning" and "false prudence" and not through prudence.
+According to Thomas Aquinas, judgments that take a reasonable form, but are aimed at evil ends or that use evil means, are considered to be examples of "cunning" and "false prudence".

 The Ancient Greek term for prudence is synonymous with "forethought".
 People, the Ancient Greeks believed, must have enough prudence to prepare for worshiping the Olympian gods.